zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Anonymous_function.md

 # Anonymous function

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T03:25:45.225559+00:00
+- **Last Updated:** 2024-12-10 08:12:38 UTC
 - **Original Article:** [Anonymous function](https://en.wikipedia.org/wiki/Anonymous_function)
 - **Language:** en
 - **Page ID:** 7018181

 ## Summary
 In computer programming, an anonymous function (function literal, expression or block) is a function definition that is not bound to an identifier.
 Anonymous functions are often arguments being passed to higher-order functions or used for constructing the result of a higher-order function that needs to return a function.
 If the function is only used once, or a limited number of times, an anonymous function may be syntactically lighter than using a named function.
-Anonymous functions are ubiquito
+Anonymous functions are ubiquitous in functional programming languages and other languages with first-class functions, where they fulfil the same role for the function type as literals do for other data types.
+Anonymous functions originate in the work of Alonzo Church in his invention of the lambda calculus, in which all functions are anonymous, in 1936, before electronic computers.
+In several programming languages, anonymous functions are introduced using the keyword lambda, and anonymous functions are often referred to as lambdas or lambda abstractions.
+Anonymous functions have been a feature of programming languages since Lisp in 1958, and a growing number of modern programming languages support anonymous functions.

 ## Categories
+This article belongs to the following categories:

 - Category:All articles needing additional references
 - Category:Articles needing additional references from February 2018